justanotherdot/knifey/doc/design.md

 ### Pretty printer

-A pretty printer to take a generated AST that produces a final variant would be helpful for debugging state.
+A pretty printer to take a generated AST that produces a final variant would be helpful for debugging state, as well as just general testing.

-### Parentheses

-Support for parenthesis.

 ### Multiple rolls with integer prefix to die